The 2024-2025 application cycle closed on January 8, 2024, 11:59 pm (EST).

 Please note that these references must be academic in nature; that is, they should generally be from former instructors or academic supervisors who can speak to your qualifications for doctoral work, and not from (for example) your employer in a non-academic workplace.

-You should send a sample of written work (e.g., chapter from a master’s thesis, published paper, or other research paper).
+You writing sample should be sample of written work (e.g., chapter from a master’s thesis, published paper, or other research paper).

 Official copies of these scores must be submitted to the University before a formal offer of admission can be made.
 Detailed information on the TOEFL can be found on their website.